jhuapl-boss/boss-manage/docs/InstallGuide.md

 *Note: Make sure they the name of the key is the same as the name as entered in AWS.
 Characters like '.' may be removed from the file name.
 It is important that the name matches exactly, plus '.pem'*

-### Configure Route53
-Configure the domain theboss.io to be used by route53.

 ### Launch Configurations